Tushika25/NeStEr/README.md

 # NeStEr
 ###
-Built an CNN model for school students to design their own art work of loitering around with 2 different pictures and combining them to generate a single master piece.
-Used VGG Neural Network, NST and tensorflow to build it.
+This is a project that sees the working of a CNN model that was utilised in large numbers by school students to design their own art work of loitering around with 2 different pictures and combining them to generate a single master piece.
+Used VGG Neural Network (read more about it below) , NST (read more about it below) and tensorflow to build it.
 #
 # VGG Neural Network
 ###